Amazon may prove exception to global tax rules | Malay Mail

 There is a second “pillar” in the plan: countries would be allowed to tax a share of the profits of the most profitable companies in the world, regardless of where they are based.

-The caveat: it applies only to companies whose profit margins exceed 10 per cent.
+The caveat: it applies only to large international firms whose profit margins exceed 10 per cent.

 That would affect about 100 companies, including US tech giants such as Facebook and Google, but as some experts have pointed out, not Amazon.

-Despite Amazon’s colossal footprint and market capitalisation of more than US$1 trillion (RM4.11 trillion), its profit margin last year amounted to just 6.3 per cent.
+Despite Amazon’s colossal footprint and market capitalisation of more than US$1 trillion (RM4.1 trillion), its profit margin last year amounted to just 6.3 per cent.

-It did not take long before the first brickbats were aimed at the deal by Britain’s Fair Tax Foundation.
+French Finance Minister Bruno Le Maire said Wednesday that the potential loophole would not stand.

-“Just one more reason for the G20 to revisit and embolden the package” when the group of the world’s top industrialised and emerging nations look to sign off on the arrangement next month, the group said on Twitter.
+The tax reform “must apply to Amazon,” he told broadcaster RMC.
+“France will fight to make sure that it does.”

 Amazon caught by web